-The Special Operations Division is commanded by Major Robert Sampson.
+The Special Operations Division is commanded by Major Scott Hamilton.
 The division is broken down into several units dedicated to the enforcement of specific violations, and to enhance field operations.

 Selective Traffic Enforcement Program (STEP)

 The Selective Traffic Enforcement Unit is responsible for investigating all fatal traffic crashes, enforcement of traffic laws in those areas which analysis indicates an elevated amount of crashes.
 They are also responsible for the administration and execution of the Motor Carrier Safety Assistance Program.
 They also take part in special security details, and investigate crashes involving Department vehicles when requested.

 Motorcycle (Motor) Unit

 The Motorcycle Unit is responsible for investigating traffic complaint areas.
 They also take part in the Motor Carrier Safety Assistance Program enforcement.
 The unit also handles extended traffic direction detail, and police escorts.